gamblevore/speedie/Documentation/Speed.md

 And so all you are left with is, is a subset of `C`, doing work on pointers and doing math-operations.
 In that case, Speedie is the same speed as `C--`.

 Many popular libraries are written in `C--`, especially sound/graphics/compression libs.
-But probably most popular libs are written in `C/C++`, for example XML libs, database libs, etc. And so Speedie won't be faster than `C++` for those sound/graphics libs... as they are already `C--`.
+But probably most popular libs are written in `C/C++`, for example XML libs, database libs, etc. And so Speedie won't be faster than those sound/graphics libs... as they are already `C--`.

 In fact, if you look at Speedie's internals... its pretty much written in `C--`, so we are building on a very fast basis.